dillonchr/MyResume/resume.md

 Online marketplace for consumers to research, rate, and review big purchases

 #### Software Engineer Team Lead - _2016-2017_
-Led full-stack development of 8 with a focus on SCRUM/Agile methodologies
+Led full-stack development team of 8 with a focus on SCRUM methodologies

-* Developed features and fixed defects in public-facing pages using  Javascript, Sass, and Jinja
+* Developed features and fixed defects in public-facing pages using  **Javascript**, **Sass**, and **Jinja**
-* Wrote unit tests for changes using Jasmine to ensure code quality in addition to peer reviews
+* Wrote unit tests for changes using **Jasmine** to ensure code quality in addition to peer reviews
-* Forged close relationships with team members, local and remote, to help in their growth and to learn from them as well
+* Forged close relationships with team members, local and remote, to both learn more and help in their growth
 * Overhauled several key pages of consumeraffairs.com by working closely with remote design team

 ---

 #### Front-end Developer - _2016_
-Developed front-end UIs for designs by Gitwit for ConsumerAffairs and other clients
+Created UIs from designs by Gitwit for ConsumerAffairs and other clients

 * Built responsive interactive content modules to be included in high traffic marketing pages
-* Prototyped client web-apps using AngularJS
+* Prototyped client web-apps using **AngularJS**
 * Interviewed and managed independent contract developers on overflow projects

 ***

 ### Kalibrate - Tulsa
 #### Software Engineer - _2014-2016_
-Built new features and maintained legacy web-apps for planning organization
+Built new features and maintained legacy web-apps for planning department

-* Implemented new features in the flagship AngularJS product with many being map-centered improvements
+* Implemented new features in the flagship **AngularJS** product with many being map-centered improvements
-* Learned Test-driven development and implemented process to easily unit-test JS as well as write Protractor tests for E2E
+* Learned Test-driven development and used **Jasmine** and **Karma** to unit-test features as well as **Protractor** to functionally test entire app experience
-* Fixed bugs and developed enhancements to existing iOS/Android app using JS and Cordova
+* Fixed bugs and developed enhancements to existing **iOS/Android** app using **Cordova**

 ***